 More fun in storeat Camp Maas.

 Located on 1,100 forested acres and with two sparkling lakes in Ortonville, Michigan, Camp Maas is uniquely designed for children and teens entering 2nd-9th grades.
-Our programs combine wonderful activities with outdoor adventure, Jewish culture, excellent facilities, and of course, lots of fun!
+Our programs combine outdoor adventure with a wide range of creative activities that launch lifelong passions, Jewish culture, first-class facilities, and of course, lots of fun!

 At Camp Maas, all campers live in villages, separated by grades.